Evil Scientist

 Bangor-based Mark Hegan has crafted a songbook which has helped secure nominations for the Northern Ireland Music Prize, airplay courtesy of BBC Radio 1, BBC Radio 2, BBC Radio Ulster/Introducing and praise from the likes of Hot Press and Chordblossom.
 His songs have also inspired comparisons to artists such as U2, Simon and Garfunkel and Bruce Springsteen.
 He headlines Ulster Sports Club in BELFAST on 27 February 2026

-Sonnet are a indie rock quartet hailing from Aberdeen, for fans of acts like The Snuts, The Verve, Ride and Oasis.
-Despite being relative newcomers, they released their debut EP Wishful Thinking in late 2024.
-They support Delirium at Cafe Drummonds in ABERDEEN on 14 November 2025
+Sonnet are an indie rock quartet hailing from Aberdeen, for fans of acts like The Snuts, The Verve, Ride and Oasis.
+Despite being relative newcomers, they released their debut EP Wishful Thinking clocking up over 10,000 streams, supported acts like Kyle Falconer (The View) and performed at Belladrum Tartan Heart Festival.
+They headline ETH at Elgin Sports & Community Centre in ELGIN on Saturday 9 May 2026

 Harry Miles-Watson is refreshingly different, incorporating a varied melting pot of genres and styles, with aspects of post-punk, folk, country, rock, pop and even jazz.
 The Edinburgh-based artist has already sold out several shows in Scotland’s capital city, headlined Glasgow’s King Tuts and played gigs in Manchester, Leeds, and London.
 They’ve also secured the Artist of the Week spot in Scotland On Sunday